 A swollen knee is often the first sign of a knee injury.
-When you consult your local joint specialist or knee injury doctors at NJ center for pain management, your knees are thoroughly examined.
-This helps your knee injury specialist determine why you need treatment for a swollen knee.
+The local joint specialist or knee injury doctors at the NJ center for pain management, will thoroughly examine your knees during your consultation.
+This exam helps your knee injury specialist determine why you need treatment for a swollen knee.

 Injuries that end up causing swelling in your knees include:

 - Fracture.
 You can fracture a bone from a fall, a car accident, or a direct hit while playing sports.
 Osteoporosis weakens your bones enough to cause a fracture.

 - Sprained knee.
-You may sprain your knee because of too much physical activity for which you’re not properly prepared.
+You may sprain your knee because of too much physical activity for which you have no adequate preparation.

 - Meniscal injuries.
-The meniscus, which is the cartilage that circles your knee joint, may tear if you suddenly twist your knee.
+The meniscus, the cartilage that circles your knee joint, may tear if you suddenly twist your knee.

 - Patellofemoral pain syndrome.
 This pain is due to damage to the kneecap and the surrounding cartilage.

 - Anterior cruciate ligament (ACL) injury.
 When you suddenly twist or change directions, you can suffer an ACL injury.
 Playing soccer puts you at risk.

 - Posterior cruciate ligament (PCL) injury.
-A PCL injury develops from a direct hit, such as when you’re tackled in football.
+A PCL injury develops from a direct hit, like when someone tackles you in football.

 - Medial cruciate ligament (MCL) injury.
 When you’re hit directly on the outside of your knee, the blow can damage your MCL.

 - Patellar tendonitis.
 This condition develops when your knee tendons get irritated and inflamed.
-It’s often seen in athletes who run, jump, ski or cycle.
+It’s prevalent in athletes who run, jump, ski, or cycle.

 - Knee bursitis.
 The fluid-filled bursa keeps your knee joint operating smoothly.
 If they’re damaged, it causes friction between the bones and surrounding tissues.

 - Loose bodies.
 Pieces of bone cartilage that have broken off due to an injury or accident cause problems in your knee joint.

 - Osgood-Schlatter disease.
 This disease affects preteen and teenage boys.
 It causes the patellar tendon to become inflamed.
-In serious cases, the tendon tears away from the thigh bone.
+In severe cases, the tendon tears away from the thigh bone.